drojaazu/chrgfx/README.md

 Some early consoles generated their colors based on television broadcast signal standards rather than levels of RGB, such as the Atari 2600 and the original Nintendo Famicom.
 In order to represent these, we have to create "best guess" equivalent RGB colors based on the output signal.
 Such systems are represented by a hardcoded palette rather than generated colors.

 ### Palettes
-What you see on the screen from a video game is ultimately a bitmap: a two-dimensional plane of dots, with each dot representing a single color.

 There are two main methods for storing the colors of a bitmap: direct and indexed.
 In direct color mode, *each pixel specifies its own red, green and blue levels*.
 This is used almost exclusively in our modern digital world, in photography and video game output, where data size is not so much of a concern.

 In indexed color mode, there is a predefined list of RGB colors seperate from the pixels, and *each pixel specifies an entry from that color list*.
 This color list is known as a color palette.
 Indexed color images are smaller in data size than direct color since each pixel only needs enough bits to reference one of those palette entries.
 The tradeoff here is that the color list is small, usually 256 color maximum.
 This means indexed mode is no good for things like photographs, which need a full range of color to reproduce what we see.
 But it works great for imagery with a low number of colors, like cartoon artwork and video game pixel graphics.

-While the video hardware may be able to generate hundreds or thousands of colors, only a portion of these colors can be displayed on the screen at one time.
-Hardware like this has a system palette, which is modified by the game code as it runs and acts as the pool of colors available to the graphics on the screen.
-Using the Sega Mega Drive as an example again, the system palette has space for 64 entries, meaning there can be a maximum of 64 colors on screen at once across the sprites and background planes.
+It's important to understand the distinct between colors *possible* and colors *available.* As we said in the previous section, the Super Famicom has 15bit color, meaning 32,769 colors are *possible.* However, its color palette only has 256 entries, which means only 256 colors are *available* to be displayed at any one time.

-Recall that the individual pixels of our indexed mode tiles reference an entry number within a palette.
+Recall that the individual pixels of our indexed-mode tiles reference an entry number within a palette.
 Therefore, *the number of data bits allocated to a pixel determines the number of colors it can reference*.
 So, if a tile is limited to 2 bits of data per pixel, it can only have four values (00, 01, 10, 11), and can reference only four colors within the system palette.
-This introduces the concept of subpalettes: a subpalette is a sequential index of colors within the system palette.
-Mega Drive tile graphics are four bit, which means each pixel can access 16 colors from within the system palette.
+This introduces the concept of subpalettes: a subpalette is a sequential array of colors within the system palette.
+Mega Drive tile graphics are 4bpp (four bits per pixel), which means each pixel can access 16 colors from within the system palette.
 So, the system palette of 64 colors is neatly broken down into four subpalettes of 16 colors each.
 Tile graphics can then use any of those four palettes.

 ## Graphics Data
-So now that we have explained things at a theoretical level, let's look at how these concepts actually appear in data.
-It's important to have a basic understanding of how the data is composed when working with format definitions, which are the key to decoding graphics with chrgfx.
+So now that we have explained things at a theoretical level, let's look at how these concepts are implemented in data.
+It's important to have a basic understanding of how the data is stored and arranged when attempting to create graphics definitions.

 ### Tile Data
 Since storage was at a premium during the "16-bit era" and reducing size was the name of the game, as it were, the data itself is straightforward.
 Since we already know the dimensions of the tile and since the palette data is stored elsewhere, a tile is just an array of pixels without any extra data.